ECU TUNE: Giulia Quadrifoglio by Squadra Tuning (Mid/Massimo Tuning)

 So more time passed but around the end of 2018 the opportunity to read and write the ECUs without having to open or disassemble them.
 Only the plugs have to be removed from the ECU, this considerably shortens the programming time.
 With some experience and skill about 15 minutes.

-To develop really good software you need a car for a long period of time.
-Instead of borrowing a car, in early 2020, we came into the possession of a QV for the purposes of .
-Which means as much as “we purchased a Giulia Q”.
+In order to develop really good software, you need a car for a long period of time.
+Instead of borrowing a car, in early 2020, we came into the possession of a QV for the purposes of that, “we purchased a Giulia Q”.